libapps/libapps-mirror/nassh/doc/FAQ.md

   See the [OpenSSH legacy options] page for more details.

+### Are ssh-rsa SHA1 keys supported?

+  It is disabled by default at runtime starting with [OpenSSH 8.8].
+  You can enable it by adding `-oHostKeyAlgorithms=+ssh-rsa` to your ssh command line in the connection page.

+  However, these key types are insecure.
+You should update your server to newer key types like RSA/SHA-256/512 or ED25519.
+  Future support for these key types is not guaranteed.

+  See the [OpenSSH legacy options] page for more details.

 ### Are legacy v00 cert formats supported?

   Not anymore.
 You'll need to use a different client to connect if those are